Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Benchmark Dataset

 \textbf{Manual Annotation.} We focus on two primary aspects in our annotation process: characteristics are defined as follows: \begin{itemize} \item Manual Annotation of Class Labels: For images without category labels, we manually annotate the class texts and rectify errors in any existing labels. \item Query/Support Sample Selection: Images exhibiting at least one of the challenging characteristics listed below are categorized as query images, while those that do not are defined as support images. \end{itemize}

-To ensure high-quality annotations, each image's class label is verified by at least two annotators.
-The classification of simple versus difficult samples (i.e., support/query selection) is reviewed by at least three annotators, with repeated checks to minimize omissions and mislabeling.The challenging characteristics are defined as follows: \begin{itemize} \item Camouflaged Objects: The target and background share similar visual attributes, such as color or texture, making it difficult for both models and humans to distinguish between them. \item Small Targets: Targets are considered small if they occupy less than approximately 1$\%$ of the total pixels. \item Elongated Targets: Targets with extremely elongated and irregular shapes (e.g., fine retinal blood vessels), which are difficult for models to accurately capture. \item Missing Attributes: Crucial distinguishing features of the target are either occluded by other objects or missing due to incomplete capture. \item Image Blurring: Reduced image clarity, often due to low resolution or motion blur, which makes target identification challenging. \end{itemize}
+{To ensure high-quality annotations, the class label of each image is verified by at least two annotators.
+The categorization of simple versus difficult samples (i.e., support and query set selection) is reviewed by at least three annotators.
+In cases of discrepancy, labels are finalized through a majority vote.
+Because the annotation guidelines are relatively quantified, disagreements during the annotation process are infrequent, thereby ensuring the overall quality and consistency of our dataset.
+The challenging characteristics are defined as follows:}

+\begin{itemize} \item Camouflaged Objects: The target and background share similar visual attributes, such as color or texture, making it difficult for both models and humans to distinguish between them. \item Small Targets: Targets are considered small if they occupy less than approximately 1$\%$ of the total pixels. \item Elongated Targets: Targets with extremely elongated and irregular shapes (e.g., fine retinal blood vessels), which are difficult for models to accurately capture. \item Missing Attributes: Crucial distinguishing features of the target are either occluded by other objects or missing due to incomplete capture. \item Image Blurring: Reduced image clarity, often due to low resolution or motion blur, which makes target identification challenging. \end{itemize}

-\textbf{Data Distribution and Statistics.} {To ensure robust evaluation, we maintain a minimum of 20 support images and 10 query images per category, with query samples incorporating multiple challenging attributes to enhance diversity.
-We validate the proposed difficulty stratification via t-SNE visualization of ViT~\cite{DosovitskiyB0WZ21} features, as shown in Fig.~\ref{Fig:benchmark}.
-The analysis reveals a significant distribution shift between easy (support) and hard (query) samples within the same category.
-For instance, hard samples of "frog" cluster closer to simple "lizard" samples than to their own class prototypes.
+\textbf{Data Distribution and Statistics.} To ensure robust evaluation, we maintain a minimum of 20 support images and 10 query images per category, with query samples incorporating multiple challenging attributes to enhance diversity. {As illustrated in Fig.~\ref{Fig:benchmark}, we detail the specific number of query and support samples for each category across the various datasets.
+Also, we validate the proposed difficulty stratification via t-SNE visualization of ViT~\cite{DosovitskiyB0WZ21} features.} The analysis reveals a significant distribution shift between easy (support) and hard (query) samples within the same category.
+For instance, hard samples of ``frog" cluster closer to simple ``lizard" samples than to their own class prototypes.
 This intra-class divergence and inter-class confusion highlight the critical real-world challenge where models misclassify targets due to feature drift.